sourceallies/interview-go-check/README.md

 ## Acceptance Criteria
 Make the tests pass.
 Only update code in the `main.go` or `main_test.go` files.

-When you run the application, you should see `Hello World` printed to the console.
+When you run the application, you should see `Hello world!` printed to the console.
 Run the application as follows:

 ```
-go run
+go run main.go
 ```